devmentorlive/14857457/README.md

-# Build a RPG Map Editor in React (part 2) [hooks, copy/paste, json]
+# ReactJS Based RPG Game! (part 3) [Map Builder, Selectable Tileset, Background Layer]

-Today we will build enough of the map maker tool to start using it in our game!
-I will show you how to copy and paste your clipboard programmatically using JavaScript's navigator object, how to do conditional rendering, and of course, lots more practice with useState and useEffect.
-Also, I will teach you why it is easier to keep state together that changes together instead of breaking it all up into multiple useState calls..
+Today we continue our map maker.
+By the end of the screencast, we will be able to select the tileset our map uses, including variants (spring, fall, winter), we will have a base layer to allow our transparent sprites to sit on top of the correct background, and I will show you how to collapse numerous calls to useState into a single state tree (similar to redux without all the broiler-plate).

-This projects uses sprites from these awesome creators:
+This project uses sprites from:

 - https://stealthix.itch.io/rpg-nature-tileset